-(The Median Voter Theorem With Strategic Voting) Suppose that H is an odd number, that A1 and A2' hold and that all voters have single-peaked policy preferences over a given ordering of policy alternatives, $\mathcal{P}$ .
-Then, sincere voting is a weakly-dominant strategy for each player and there exists a unique weakly-dominant equilibrium, which features the median-ranked bliss point, $p_m$ , as the Condorcet winner.
+(The Median Voter Theorem With Strategic Voting) Suppose that H is an odd number, that A1 and A2' hold and that all voters have single-peaked policy preferences over a given ordering of policy alternatives, \mathcal{P} .
+Then, sincere voting is a weakly-dominant strategy for each player and there exists a unique weakly-dominant equilibrium, which features the median-ranked bliss point, p_m , as the Condorcet winner.

 - Notice no more "open agenda".
-Why not? - Why emphasis on weakly-dominant strategies?
+Why not? - Why emphasis on weakly-dominant strategies? - Here we have an example where strategic voting doesn't matter.
+What about in plurality elections with more than two candidates?